-How the Supreme Court is a bit like high school - CNN Video
+How the Supreme Court is like high school - CNN Video

 MUST WATCH

-How the Supreme Court is a bit like high school
+How the Supreme Court is like high school

 America's highest court has many traditions of seniority and hazing.
-Neil Gorsuch is now the junior most justice and is at the bottom of the totem pole.
+Neil Gorsuch is now the junior-most justice and is at the bottom of the totem pole.

 Source: CNN